Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Materials and Methods

 \subsection{Model configurations and parameters}

-We implemented two parameter configurations for the LB model, with their values fully listed in Tab.~\ref{tab:params}.
+We implement two parameter configurations for the LB model, with their values fully listed in Suppl.
+Tab.~\ref{tab:params}.
 The first configuration, referred to as the tuned configuration (TUN) from here on, is based on the work by~\citet{gaglioti2024investigating}, with some further refinements here.
 The second configuration, derived from the default parameters in TVB, follows the work of~\citet{alstott2009modeling} and will be referred to as the default configuration (DEF).
 The TUN configuration is capable of generating complex evoked patterns following external stimulation \citep{gaglioti2024investigating}, resembling empirical results from the healthy awake brain.
-In this study, we focused on resting-state activity and, to better approach empirical data, we adjusted the timescale of the TUN configuration (see Tab.~\ref{tab:params}) to reproduce the alpha-band location of the experimentally observed peak in the power spectrum of the global resting state activity \citep{berger1929uber, klimesch1999eeg, jensen2010shaping}.
-Consistently, the TUN configuration exhibited a peak at \qty{11.7}{\Hz} in the resting condition (Fig.~\ref{fig:fig_1}B) and displayed complex dynamics following perturbation (Fig.~\ref{fig:fig_1}D; see the following section for further details on the simulation of resting-state and evoked activity).
+In this study, we focus on resting-state activity and, to better align with empirical data, we adjust the timescale $t_{\mathrm{scale}}$ of the TUN configuration from \num{1.0} to \num{0.6} to reproduce the alpha-band location of the experimentally observed peak in the power spectrum of the global resting state activity \citep{berger1929uber, klimesch1999eeg, jensen2010shaping}.
+Notice that a time rescaling in Eq.~(\ref{eq:node_dynamics}) implies a coherent rescaling of the connectome conduction velocity $c_v$ and of the additive Gaussian noise $\xi$ in the TVB integrator (see Suppl.
+Tab.~\ref{tab:params}).
+Consistently, the TUN configuration exhibits a peak at \qty{11.7}{\Hz} in the resting condition (Fig.~\ref{fig:fig_1}B) and displays complex dynamics following perturbation (Fig.~\ref{fig:fig_1}D; see the following section for further details on the simulation of resting-state and evoked activity).
 The corresponding measures for the DEF configuration are depicted in Figs.~\ref{fig:fig_1}C and~\ref{fig:fig_1}E, respectively.